openframeworks/ofBook/project_joel/chapter.md

 http://forum.openframeworks.cc/index.php/topic,12466.msg54372.html#msg54372

 the first one i found was about singletons which allows you to have global variables that can be accessed by all classes; i.e. all .cpp files.

-bollocks to singletons... bad for test app, decoupled...

-trying to get the FBO to play nicely with the slitscan and the sparkles
+Bollocks to singletons... bad for test app, decoupled...trying to get the FBO to play nicely with the slitscan and the sparkles

 FBO->SLITSCAN is working:

 RGB fbo!

 ofImage distortionMap;
 distortionMap.allocate(someSparkles.theFBO.getWidth(), someSparkles.theFBO.getHeight(), OF_IMAGE_COLOR);
 someSparkles.theFBO.readToPixels(distortionMap.getPixelsRef());
 distortionMap.resize(timeline.getVideoPlayer("video")->getWidth(), timeline.getVideoPlayer("video")->getHeight());
 slitScan.setDelayMap(distortionMap);

-rgb:
 setup:
 theFBO.allocate(aWidth, aHeight, GL_RGB);

 draw:
 theFBO.begin();
 ofSetColor(ofColor::black);
 ofRect(0,0,theFBO.getWidth(), theFBO.getHeight());

-    //cloud.draw(theColour);

 ofSetColor(ofColor::white);
 float circleX = theFBO.getWidth()/2.f;
 float circleY = theFBO.getHeight()/2.f;
 float circleRadius = min(circleX, circleY);
 ofCircle(circleX,circleY, circleRadius);
 theFBO.end();

-so the bug is currently with how the cloud of sparkles is being drawn - is the contour finder being read properly?

-I'm trying to draw at:581814,23197.4, at size:13.0935

-is where things were trying to draw! co-ordinates must be in pixels inside the contour tracker! dumb......
+So the bug is currently with how the cloud of sparkles is being drawn - is the contour finder being read properly?
+I'm trying to draw at:581814,23197.4, at size:13.0935 is where things were trying to draw! co-ordinates must be in pixels inside the contour tracker! dumb......sorted it with:

-sorted it with:

 void Sparkles::update(ofxCvContourFinder* aContourFinder){
 	float cloudWidth = theFBO.getWidth();